kroshu/kuka_drivers/doc/wiki/3_iiQKA.OS2_RSI.md

 ##### Ethernet configuration

-The configuration file referrenced by the `Ethernet` object must also be changed.
+The configuration file referenced by the `Ethernet` object must also be changed.
 The configuration needed for a single external axis can be seen in `RobotSensorInterface/Ethernet configuration/rsi_ext_axis_ethernet.xml`.

 The only difference between the original configuration and the new one is that tha later adds the following line to the `RECEIVE` block: